jhpyle/docassemble/_docs/docker.md

   accepts connections in HTTPS and forwards them to your server or servers as HTTP.
-This lets **docassemble** know that when it forms URLs, it should use the `https` scheme even though requests appear to be coming in as HTTP requests.
+This lets **docassemble** know that when it forms URLs, it should use the `https` scheme even though requests appear to be coming in as HTTP requests, and when it sends cookies, it should set the `secure` flag on the cookies.
 You also need to make sure that your proxy server is setting the `X-Forwarded-*` HTTP headers when it passes HTTP requests to your server or servers.
 See the [`behind https load balancer`] configuration directive for more information.
 * <a name="XSENDFILE"></a>`XSENDFILE`: Set this to `false` if the X-Sendfile header is not functional in your configuration for whatever reason.
 See the [`xsendfile`] configuration directive.